Philadelphia:(267) 627-6463

 In most cases, the buccal fat removal surgery cost includes pre-operative consultations, during which the surgeon assesses your suitability for the procedure and discusses your expectations.
 In addition, post-operative and follow-up care expenses can affect surgery prices.

-Can I Get Financing For Buccal Fat Removal In Philadelphia?
+Can I Get Financing For Buccal Fat Removal In Philadelphia

 Yes, with most practices, you can get financing options for buccal fat removal.
 At Tina Ho MD Facial Plastic Surgery, we accept CareCredit, which is a popular choice amongst most practitioners in the U.S. for plastic surgery procedures.